 Growing numbers of individuals identify as gender-neutral or gender-fluid, or simply reject being categorized by a specific traditional gender category.
 There is a supportive and evolving collective dialog taking place about the appropriate way to honor the individual in professional and academic writing.
-The use of gender-neutral, self-identified and gender-honoring pronouns ("they," "ze," "hir," "per," "ve," "ey," and "hen") has been publicly embraced and implemented in the style guides of major publications and institutions of higher learning as well as in the most recent 7th edition APA Publication Manual.
+The use of gender-neutral, self-identified and gender-honoring pronouns has been publicly embraced and implemented in the style guides of major publications and institutions of higher learning as well as in the most recent 7th edition APA Publication Manual.